Definition of

 History

-According to experts' speculations, the Krebs cycle has been undergoing changes over time.
-It is even said that numerous alternatives to this process have emerged, but this one seems to have been consolidated by combining the other options in a single metabolic pathway .
+According to conjectures from experts on this topic, the Krebs cycle has shown transformations as time has passed.
+It is even said that numerous alternatives emerged regarding this process, but it seems to have been consolidated by combining the other options in the same metabolic route .

-Regarding the most widely used name, it should be noted that it bears the surname of the biochemist who discovered it: Hans Adolf Krebs .
-In 1953, he and Fritz Lipmann were awarded a Nobel Prize for the discovery of coenzyme A and the citric acid cycle .
+Regarding the most widespread name, it should be noted that it bears the surname of the biochemist who discovered it: Hans Adolf Krebs .
+In 1953, he and Fritz Lipmann were rewarded with a Nobel Prize for the discovery of coenzyme A and the citric acid cycle .

-Equally important was the work of Albert Szent-Györgyi , a physiologist of Hungarian origin who also received a Nobel Prize , in this case in 1937 for his contributions to cellular respiration .
+Likewise, the work of Albert Szent-Györgyi , a physiologist of Hungarian origin who also received a Nobel Prize , in his case in 1937 as a result of his contributions to cellular respiration , was extremely relevant.

 The cytoplasm is the area of prokaryotic cells where the Krebs cycle takes place.